secure-compilation/SECOMP/README.md

 `simulation`, as well as the three cores lemmas used to instantiate the diagrams:
 `step_E0_strong`, `step_E0_weak`, and `step_t`.
 The simulation invariants can
 be found at `strong_equivalence`, `weak_equivalence`, `stack_rel`.

+Finally, the top-level secure compilation result (Theorem 8.1) is formalized in file `security/RSC.v`, but this is not integrated with the proofs of recomposition, back-translation, and blame.
+These steps are also generally complete, but they are not integrated, and back-translation and blame are still on separate branches described below.

 ### Examples